New Invariants for the Graph Isomorphism Problem: Computations and Experimental Results

-The bold circles represent special subgraphs shown in Fig. \ref{MiyazakiParts} $(b)-(e)$.
-One can easily extend this construction to a Miyazaki grapf $M_k$ with arbitrary $k$.
+The bold circles represent special subgraphs shown in Fig.~\ref{Fig2}(b)--(e).
+One can easily extend this construction to a Miyazaki graph $M_k$ with arbitrary~$k$.

-Analogously, we define a twisted Miyazaki Graph $MT_{4,2}$ that is identical with $M_4$ up to the 4th pair of bold knots: here two connections are twisted (compare Fig. \ref{MiyazakiGraph}).
+Similarly, we define a twisted Miyazaki graph $MT_{4,2}$ that is identical with $M_4$ up to the 4th pair of bold knots: here two connections are twisted (cf. Fig.~\ref{Fig3}).
 One can easily generalize this construction to $MT_{n,k}$ with arbitrary $n,k\in\mathbb N$ and $k\leq n$.